 BCW provides volunteers with an extraordinary opportunity to help community members who may otherwise lack adequate access to healthcare and other local services.
 Our volunteers learn much more than the practical application of classroom knowledge.
 Outside the clinic, our volunteers develop a holistic view of their client and their unique circumstances.
 Students leave with an increased awareness and preparedness for the challenges they will face in their professional careers.
 In addition, students learn the invaluable lessons that come with working on an interdisciplinary healthcare team and the tremendous benefit of pooled knowledge from diverse academic perspectives.

 When?
 Teams of 4-6 students meet with families, together or in pairs, at least once a month from October to April.
 Meetings are scheduled to best fit the family's availability; usually, these meetings run between one and two hours.
+Often times teams and clients enjoy their company so much that students choose to visit more frequently.

-By getting to know families and children that live with chronic illness, our students are able to develop a broader view of how health and well-being are intertwined.
+By getting to know families and clients that live with chronic illness, our students are able to develop a broader view of how health and well-being are intertwined.
 Students leave BCW with an increased awareness and preparedness for the challenges they will face in their professional careers.
 In addition, students learn the invaluable lessons that come with working on an interdisciplinary healthcare team.
 We hope that working with a close-knit team will be a rewarding experience for our students, clients, and their families.

 For more information about the BCW program, please contact BCW.SHAC@gmail.com.